Fisherman snags 9-pound goldfish at Blue Springs lake

-BLUE SPRINGS, MO (KCTV) -- A fisherman in Blue Spring recently snagged a nine-pound butterfly koi goldfish.
+BLUE SPRINGS, Missouri (KCTV) -- A fisherman in Blue Spring recently snagged a nine-pound butterfly koi goldfish.

 The Missouri Department of Conservation says Tim Owings was fishing at Lake Remembrance over the weekend when he caught the once pet.